-Six Credit Hours in:
+Six Credit Hours in: Language/humanities Social science Writing course(s) Math course(s) Life/physical science

-- Language/humanities

-- Social science

-- Writing course(s)

-- Math course(s)

-- Life/physical science

-For FYP students the first three requirements are satisfied by FYP.

-FYP students will need six credit hours in math and 6 credit hours in a life/physical science.
-This is typically satisfied in part by taking the first year required courses for the subject of your choice
+For FYP Students the first three requirements are satisfied by FYP.
+FYP students will need six credit hours in math and life/physical science.
 Non-FYP students will need six credit hours in each of these areas.

-The writing course may also satisfy the language/humanities or socials science requirements.
+The writing course may also satisfy the language/humanities or social science requirements.

-See General Degree Requirements under College of Arts and Science in the Academic Calendar for details on approved subjects and/or courses for each requirement.